iosdevzone/SwiftStandardLibraryPlaygrounds/SequenceAndCollectionFunctions.md

 removeRange(&zeroOneTwoThree, 1...2)
 ```
 ## reverse
-Reverses a collection with an index conforming to BidirectionalIndexType
+Reverses a `CollectionType` with an index conforming to `BidirectionalIndexType`
 ```swift
 zeroOneTwoThree = [0,1,2,3]
 var threeTwoOneZero = reverse(zeroOneTwoThree)